A concise primer in the MIT Press Essential Knowledge series on the neurological trait of vividly-felt sensory couplings by a founder of the field.

 The Man Who Tasted Shapes

 A Bizarre Medical Mystery offers Revolutionary Insights into Emotions, Reasoning, and Consciousness

 Imagine a world of salty visions and square tastes.
 Although a minority of people experience the world this way, neurologist Richard Cytowic shows how the phenomenon of synesthesia sheds light on how all human brains function.

-For over 200 years synesthesia confounded science.
-Now Dr. Cytowic tells the stories of extraordinary individuals and relates how a decade of experiments led him to conclude that all of us perceive synesthetically. but the ability is usually hidden from conscious awareness.
+For 200 years synesthesia had confounded science.
+Now Dr. Cytowic tells the stories of extraordinary individuals and relates how a decade of experiments led him to conclude that all of us perceive synesthetically, but that the ability is usually hidden from conscious awareness.

 His investigations deliver a fresh perspective on memory, the roots of creativity, the feasibility of artificial intelligence, and the importance of subjectivity.